 You can pour some homemade soup over rice, pasta, or their regular dog food.
 In order to make sure your dog is getting all the recommended nutritional requirements, it’s advisable that you continue to feed them store bought dog food 3 to 4 times a week.

 Although your dog may want to eat something like squash, there are limits to what is safe for them to eat.
 Keep your dog from eating raisins and grapes, onions, garlic, spices (including salt), most nuts and all junk foods.
 Of course, you probably already know that.

 Avocado in large quantities, alcohol, coffee, and chocolate may cause diarrhea, vomiting, and induce other illnesses as a reminder.
 Research foods that you are unsure about.

 Becoming a Dog Chef

-Learning to make canine-friendly meals can be a fun way for you to create a yummy treat for your dog.
+Learning to make canine-friendly meals is a fun way for you to create a yummy treat for your dog.
 If you are going to test your hand at becoming a world-class dog chef, then soups are a good starting point.

 Squash & Bone Marrow

-There are plenty of recipes out there that are specifically for dogs.
-One such recipe uses bone marrow and also includes squash.
+There’s a recipe that uses bone marrow and squash.
 It’s really a way to connect with your dog, rather than simply opening a bag and scooping out some kibble.